 I stumbled upon electric clothing just this year.
 As I mentioned, I love training in hot weather.
 As an ultra marathon runner, I spend a lot of time on long runs and the winter months can be brutal.
 It’s difficult to stay positive when you run 30 miles while your eyelids freeze shut!

 As you can imagine I was ecstatic to have found an electric base layer that heats by the push of a bottom.
-I picked up a base layer from thewarmingstore.com.
-It’s the base layer with a “thinner” battery.
+I picked up a base layer online.
+Try to find one with a “thin” battery.
 If you’re an ultra runner, then pick up an extra battery.
-Please note, I am in no way affiliated with this company what so ever.
-I’m sharing this from one runner to another.
-As I said, I only purchased it this winter season but so far so good.

-Electric clothing is great for training, but I wouldn’t use it on race day as they could consider it an advantage.
+Electric clothing is great for training during a winter run, but I wouldn’t use it on race day as they could consider it an advantage.
 But I ran a 30-mile training run, used two batteries, and it was a magical experience.
 If you love the hot weather like myself but live in a region with cold winters, electric clothing may be for you.
 I wasn’t the only one happy about the find; now I can stop bugging my wife to move to the west coast!

 5. Shop At The Gas Station

 Convenience stores at gas stations are actually convenient.
 Durning long runs on frigid winter days, I’ve picked up a hand full of winter clothes and supplies.
 I’ve bought gloves, hats, and even hand warmers!
-One night, when the temperature dropped significantly, I even purchased a cheap cup of hot chocolate and an even cheaper sweater.
+One night during a winter run, when the temperature dropped significantly, I even purchased a cheap cup of hot chocolate and an even cheaper sweater.
 Running down the street, you could have mistaken me for a Christmas caroler!